 Google – District Court of Nevada

-Apple/RIM – District Court of Delaware
+Apple/RIM – Court of Appeals for the Federal Circuit

 Square – District Court of Nevada

 - Square filed 2 IPR reexaminations and 1 CBM reexamination across our 3 asserted patents (see Prosecution section for more detail) and requested a stay in the case.
 Judge Jones initially ruled that a stay would be premature because the USPTO has not yet instituted proceedings.

 - As of January 2015, the USPTO had instituted portions of all these 3 proceedings.
 As a result, we have agreed with Square to jointly request a stay of the litigation pending these USPTO procedures.
 This will provide efficiencies in terms of short term cost savings and a substantial reduction of issues for trial ( e.g., validity defenses).

 - The USPTO process will most likely take all of 2015 and may spill into the beginning of 2016.
 As a result, if we are successful at the USPTO, we believe a trial would take place in the second half of 2016.

 - Judge Sue Robinson has been assigned to this matter.